jasonm23/onlisp-markdown/onlisp.md

 this can mean a huge saving of effort.
 You can embed just what you need, and for the rest, use the base language.

 Transformation, in Lisp, suggests macros.
-To some extent, you could imple- ment embedded languages with preprocessors.
+To some extent, you could implement embedded languages with preprocessors.
 But preprocessors usually operate only on text, while macros take advantage of a unique property of Lisp: between the reader and the compiler, your Lisp program is represented as lists of Lisp objects.
 Transformations done at this stage can be much smarter.